Comprehensive two-dimensional gas chromatography: Thermal modulation

-The most frequently used type of modulation is the thermal modulation (patent holder is ZOEX Corporation), where liquid nitrogen is used to (cryogenic) trap (immobilize) all the components eluting from the first dimension.
-After a fixed time interval a hot stream pulse is mobilizing a part of the compounds again.
-This hot pulse can be considered as the injection starting point into the second dimension column.
-The latest version is called a loop-type Thermal modulator where the released compounds are trapped and refocused for a second time (and released again) to have perfect peak shapes and maximum resolution in the second dimension.
-With the thermal modulator, very volatile compounds can be modulated.

-The thermal modulation in practice is a liquid nitrogen cooled loop system that provides the lowest temperature for thermal modulation, and modulates the widest range (C2 to C55) of organic compounds.
-The temperature at the jet is -189 °C. The maximum temperature of the hot jet is 475 °C. Even methane has been modulated with liquid nitrogen cooled gas jets like those in this type of modulator.

-Closed Cycle Refrigerated Loop Modulation
+Thermal modulators use broad temperature differentials (by way of hot and cold jets) to trap and release analytes eluting out of the primary column.
+Commercial devices typically use two-stage modulation either via a quad jet approach (where there are two pairs of jets to trap and release the analytes on two different sections of the column) or a delay loop (where the column loops back between a single pair of jets).
+Both approaches ensure there are two opportunities to focus the analytes.

+There are also different versions of thermal modulators based on what is used to cool the cold jet (a stream of dry gas, usually air or nitrogen).
+Liquid nitrogen cooled loop system provide the lowest temperature for thermal modulation, meaning it is capable of modulating volatiles from C2.
+However, there is the compromise that liquid nitrogen is expensive and causes additional health and safety concerns.

+Alternatively, consumable-free thermal modulators are available that use a closed cycle refrigeration unit to cool the cold jet.

+Consumable-free thermal modulation

-This loop modulation system eliminates the need for liquid nitrogen for thermal modulation.
-The system employs a closed cycle refrigerator/heat exchanger to produce -90 °C at the jet.
-The cooling is done by indirect cooling of gaseous nitrogen and therefore this type modulates volatile and semi volatile compounds over the C6+ range.
+This approach eliminates the need for liquid nitrogen for thermal modulation.
+The system employs a closed cycle refrigerator/heat exchanger to produce −90 °C at the jet.
+The cooling is done by indirect cooling of gaseous nitrogen (or air) and therefore is capable of modulating volatile and semi volatile compounds over the C7+ range.

 Flow modulation

-This is a valve-based approach, where differential flows are used to ‘fill’ and ‘flush’ a sample loop.
-Flow modulation does not suffer from the same volatility restrictions as thermal modulation, as it does not rely on trapping analytes using a cool jet - meaning volatiles <C5 can be efficiently modulated.
+This is a valve-based approach, where differential flows are used to 'fill' and 'flush' a sample loop.
+Flow modulation does not suffer from the same volatility restrictions as thermal modulation, as it does not rely on trapping analytes using a cold jet – meaning volatiles <C5 can be efficiently modulated.